 Village Street, Old Normanton, Derby DE23

 A handsome Italianate design by J.S.
 Brocklesby, built shortly after the end of the First World War.
 Structural problems meant that the church was substantially rebuilt within seven years of its opening, but the external form was little altered in the rebuilding and the campanile remains a local landmark.
-The church was built as a memorial to the 48 parishioners who died in the Great War.
+The church was built as a memorial to parishioners who died in the Great War.

 Sadly, structural problems became evident at an early stage and the building was deemed to be unsafe.
 In 1925 another architect (C.A.
 Edeson) was called in, and the church was substantially rebuilt in 1929.
 The tower and walls of Brocklesby’s church were retained, but the foundations had to be strengthened, the nave piers reinforced and a new roof built.
 The sacristy was enlarged at the same time.

 In 1945 the church became parochial, and a Lady Chapel was created as a Second World War memorial.
 A reordering took place in the 1980s when the stone altar was removed.
 A parish hall was built on the adjacent site probably in the 1960s and a lightweight link provided between the buildings during the 1990s.